Sunday June 3, 2018

 Athletes will give the tear tag on their race bib to the caterer to be served lunch and the second tag on their race bib to receive your complimentary beverage!

-Complimentary Post-Race Beverage for 2018 Firehall Brewery or Orchard Hill Cider
+Complimentary Post-Race Beverage for 2018 from Firehall Brewery and Orchard Hill Estate Cidery

 Athletes can sit and enjoy lunch overlooking the lake and enjoy a nice cold beer from Firehall Brewery!
 Your first beer in on us.
 Non-athletes can purchase lunch directly from the caterer so family and friends can have lunch with you post-race.